13Ruffles13/BARTNavigate/bart-navigate/timestamp.md

 ### 9/19/2023
 - [x] 12:00 pm - 3:00 pm: Removed from home page static BART API image.
 Added dependency library leaflet.
 Added a interactive MAP to the home page letting users click on Train emoji icons that will display details regarding the station on a accurate visual map.
 Updated CSS.
 Added a stationInfoService file to interact with a fetch to the API to get information on the station using longitude and latitude.

+### 9/21/2023
+- [x] 10:00 am - 12:00 pm: Added dynamic UX css to pages to give users better friendly experience when browsing through application.
+Being able to use any device.
+Updated index.html to include a google font to give more eye-catching modern look.

-# Total time spent: 18 hours
+# Total time spent: 20 hours